huggingface/transformers/examples/seq2seq/README.md

 Tips:
 - 1 epoch at batch size 1 for bart-large takes 24 hours and requires 13GB GPU RAM with fp16 on an NVIDIA-V100.
+- since you need to run from `examples/seq2seq`, and likely need to modify code, it is easiest to fork, then clone transformers and run `pip install -e .` before you get started.
 - try `bart-base`, `--freeze_encoder` or `--freeze_embeds` for faster training/larger batch size.
 (3hr/epoch with bs=8, see the "xsum_shared_task" command below)
 - `fp16_opt_level=O1` (the default works best).
 - If you are finetuning on your own dataset, start from `distilbart-cnn-12-6` if you want long summaries and `distilbart-xsum-12-6` if you want short summaries.